C$^*$-diagonals in AH-algebras arising from generalized diagonal connecting maps: spectrum and uniqueness: Uniqueness of AF -Inductive Limit Cartan Subalgebras in AF-algebras

 \bproof If $(A,C)$ and $(B,D)$ are inductive limit Cartan pairs with $A \cong B$, then the ordered $K_0$ group of $A$ is isomorphic to the ordered $K_0$ group of $B$, and so we may find by Theorem \ref{main theorem} an isomorphism $(A,C) \cong (B,D)$, which gives uniqueness by Definition \ref{definition:unique Cartan}. \eproof

-\bremark It is easy to conclude from Theorem \ref{main theorem} and Corollary \ref{cor:AF uniqueness} that if $C$ and $D$ are \textbf{AF}-inductive limit Cartan subalgebras of an AF-algebra $A$, then there is an inner automorphism of $A$ that maps $C$ onto $D$.
-Hence the term \emph{uniqueness} for inductive limit Cartan subalgebras in AF-algebras will not imply uniqueness on the nose, but rather uniqueness up to unitary equivalence. \eremark
+\bremark It is easy to conclude from Theorem \ref{main theorem} that if $C$ and $D$ are \textbf{F}-inductive limit Cartan subalgebras of an AF-algebra $A$, then there is an approximately inner automorphism of $A$ that maps $C$ onto $D$.
+Indeed, consider the pairs $(A,C)$ and $(A,D)$.
+Use Theorem \ref{main theorem} with $B=A$ and $\alpha=\mathrm{id}.$ One obtains an isomorphism $\varphi: (A,C)\rightarrow(A,D)$ such that $K_0(\varphi)=\mathrm{id}.$ Now extend \cite[Lemma~7.3.2(ii)]{lars} to inductive limits of finite dimensional C$^*$-algebras to obtain that $\varphi$ is an approximately inner automorphism.
+Hence the term \emph{uniqueness} for inductive limit Cartan subalgebras in AF-algebras implies in particular uniqueness via approximate unitary equivalence. \eremark